About Autonomous AI Database

 Oracle Database API for MongoDB translates the MongoDB wire protocol into SQL statements that are executed by Oracle Database.
 It lets developers who have MongoDB skill sets write JSON document-store applications for Oracle Database that use drivers and tools that understand the MongoDB protocol.

-To use the MongoDB API with an Autonomous Database, you must install and configure customer managed Oracle REST Data Services (ORDS) separately, and the version of ORDS must be 22.3 or later.
+To use the MongoDB API with an Autonomous AI Database, you must install and configure customer managed Oracle REST Data Services (ORDS) separately, and the version of ORDS must be 22.3 or later.

 Overview of Oracle Database API for MongoDB

-Autonomous Database Management Operations
+Autonomous AI Database Management Operations

 Operation Task Instructions